 Established in 2018, the American Distilling Institute’s (ADI) research grant program supports original research with the aim of advancing the knowledge of America’s craft distillers.
 ADI’s Distilling Research Grant is funded by the institute’s online auction house, filled with donations from vendors who supply equipment to the distilling and beverage industries.
 In 2020, in addition to proceeds from the online auction, grant funding was supplemented by donations from attendees of ADI’s first-ever virtual conference and vendor expo.
 Proposals are reviewed and grants awarded by an independent advisory committee made up of experts and consultants from academia, government, and the distilling industry.
 In 2019, the committee awarded nearly $20,000 in funding to three recipients to investigate topics such as ancient stills, oxygen uptake by barrel-aged spirits, and the use of molecular spectrometry in distillery quality control.
 For 2020, ADI is accepting proposals until Nov.
 25; submission guidelines and instructions can be found on ADI’s Research Endowment website.

 The Kentucky Distillers’ Association (KDA) is looking to increase diversity in the distilled spirits industry and announced on Sept.
 2, 2020 that it is setting up a program to fund scholarships with the University of Kentucky’s (UK) distillation, wine, and brewing studies program.
-The fund will support full tuition for up to four students each year; the KDA will fund 27 credit hours while the UK College of Agriculture, Food, and Environment, Gatton College of Business and Economics, and UK College of Engineering will cover the remaining 18 credit hours, resulting in a total of 45 credit hours.
-Aiming to bring opportunities to underrepresented students in the distillation, wine, and brewing studies program, the KDA will also be providing internships and hands-on experiences for these scholars.
+The 501-(c)(3) non-profit, called the Lifting Spirits Foundation, will support full tuition for up to four students each year; the KDA will fund 27 credit hours while the UK College of Agriculture, Food, and Environment, Gatton College of Business and Economics, and UK College of Engineering will cover the remaining 18 credit hours, resulting in a total of 45 credit hours.
+The Lifting Spirits Foundation also covers bourbon-related coursework at the University of Louisville and Kentucky State University, with preference given to Black students, women, people of color, LGBTQIA+ and other underrepresented groups.
+The KDA will also provide internships and hands-on experiences for these scholars.